Weakly self-avoiding walk on a high-dimensional torus: Introduction

-This is all related to a wider discussion about the effect of boundary conditions on the critical behaviour of statistical mechanical models in finite volume above the upper critical dimension, which includes \cite{ZGFDG18,WY14,LM16} as a small sample of a much larger literature.
+A wider issue concerns the effect of boundary conditions on the critical behaviour of statistical mechanical models in finite volume above the upper critical dimension, and includes \cite{ZGFDG18,WY14,LM16} as a small sample of a much larger literature.
 For self-avoiding walk or the Ising model, the emerging consensus is that with free boundary conditions the susceptibility for a box of side $r$ is of order $r^2=V^{2/d}$ at the $\Z^d$ critical point, whereas with periodic boundary conditions (i.e., on the torus) the susceptibility behaves instead as $V^{1/2}$.
 Theorem~\ref{thm:chi_torus_good} and Conjecture~\ref{conj:window} concern the $V^{1/2}$ behaviour for weakly self-avoiding walk in dimensions $d>4$.
 A proof for free boundary conditions remains open for self-avoiding walk models; numerical evidence is presented in \cite{ZGFDG18}.
 For the Ising model in dimensions $d>4$, with free boundary conditions the $V^{2/d}$ behaviour of the susceptibility has been proved in \cite{CJN21}, and for periodic boundary conditions a $V^{1/2}$ lower bound for the susceptibility is proved in \cite{Papa06}.
 The Ising upper bound remains unproved on the torus.

-The dense phase, with $z -z_c \gg V^{-1/2}$, remains open for self-avoiding walk on the torus.
-Investigations of different questions concerning the dense phase of self-avoiding walk can be found in \cite{BGJ05,DKY14,GI95,Yadi16}.

-The picture of a scaling window discussed above parallels the established theory for bond percolation on a high-dimensional torus ($d>6$) \cite{BCHSS05a,HH17book} for which the critical susceptibility and scaling window width instead respectively involve powers $V^{1/3}$ and $V^{-1/3}$.
-For percolation, the $\Z^d$ critical point lies in the scaling window for a high-dimensional torus; this was proved in \cite{HHII11} and very recently an alternate proof based on the plateau for the torus two-point function was given in \cite{HMS22}.